How to Fast Track your Sage People Implementation

 It's an obvious question but often the day job becomes more important than the project and a small delay could have a knock-on effect, creating additional cost and delays to the project.
 It is important to understand what your responsibilities are on the project, when you will be expected to perform the task and whether there is any preparation beforehand.

-If a budget constraint is driving more internal effort to deliver the project, it is important to make sure that the resources are available for the coaching sessions, otherwise they will not be trained sufficiently to carry out specific tasks.
+If you have budget constraints, you may have chosen to have your own team deliver the project.
+In these instances, it's important to make sure that your team have the time available to them for coaching sessions, otherwise they will not be trained sufficiently to carry out specific tasks.
 This could result in the system being set up incorrectly or result in unexpected errors during the testing phase.
-If this approach is being adopted be very clear on what the tasks are to be performed and what level of skill is required.
-Sometimes it becomes cost prohibitive to involve internal resource rather than quickly involve an implementation expert with years of experience.
+If you are taking this approach be very clear on what tasks are to be performed and the level of skill required.
+If your team is expected to deliver the system themselves and they aren't given the necessary time to receive coaching and training your implementation could actually end up costing more than it would had you involved an implementation expert with years of experience who could provide your system efficiently and with the benefit of the experience of other customers and system best practice.

 As Nabil Al Zarouni said 'If no one is using the solution, it is not a solution at all' and we all know that change is difficult.
 So, we suggest at the outset prioritise both user adoption and training, rather than treating it as an add on.

-It takes time for people to accept, and ultimately buy into new ways of doing things and by focusing on user adoption at the outset will help ensure stakeholders buy into the new system more quickly.
-Communicating early and often with your stakeholder groups.
+It takes time for people to accept, and ultimately buy into new ways of doing things and by focusing on user adoption at the outset will help to ensure that stakeholders buy into the new system more quickly.
+Communicate early and often with your stakeholder groups.

 Offer effective training that can provide users with hands-on learning using real data and scenarios (we prefer to use data that the users know, as it is easier for them to understand and internalise).
 Then don't stop there.
 Once users have used Sage People, provide follow up training to build on their knowledge as they will have different questions and issues to address.